 Your learning will be assessed through a portfolio of coursework and assignments.

-This qualification supports progression to employment and progression within employment for the following job roles and workers:
+This course supports progression to and within employment for the following job roles and workers:

-This qualification supports progression to further learning in the following areas:
+This course supports progression to further learning in the following areas:

 Basingstoke College of Technology